 Our residency Learning through Stories in Motion will give elementary students of all abilities the opportunity to connect literacy skills with dance and movement.
-We will create meaningful, arts-integrated lessons that enhance teachers’ literacy instruction and foster important early literacy skills in students.
+We will create meaningful, arts-integrated lessons that enhance teachers’ literacy instruction and foster important literacy skills in students.
 We can customize the residency to include literature chosen by the classroom teacher or we can provide the content ourselves.
+One popular choice for the classroom is the book How Do You Dance? by Thyra Heder which is a wonderfully diverse story full of important SEL themes.
 Our movement activities will encourage students to “dance the story” while learning vocabulary, phonics and reading comprehension strategies.
-Lessons are based upon and aligned with Common Core English and Language Arts state standards and NC Essential Standards for Dance.
-Not only will students gain knowledge and skills in both literacy and dance/movement but classroom teachers will also extend their knowledge of arts integration practices and become more comfortable integrating dance and movement into their classroom instruction.
+Lessons are based upon and aligned with the NC ELA Standard Course of Study and NC Essential Standards for Dance.
 This residency engages all learners through multi-sensory experiences and active participation.
 Movement is a powerful learning tool that we want to bring to your classrooms!

 Both in-person and virtual (live and pre-recorded) options are available for this program.